-\para{Task splitting with varying dataset overlap.} Defining task similarity requires varying the {\em training objective} rather than the data points seen during training.
-For our baseline approach, we control task similarity between models trained on otherwise-identical datasets $D_1$ and $D_2$ by varying the number of overlapping partitions $p$ between the two datasets.
+\para{Task overlap with varying dataset overlap.} Controlling task overlap requires varying models' {\em training objective} rather than the data points seen during training.
+As a baseline, we control task similarity between models trained on otherwise-identical datasets $D_1$ and $D_2$ by varying the number of overlapping partitions $p$ between the two datasets.
 Specifically, we split the data into partitions $P = \{p_0, p_1, \dots, p_n\}$, where each partition corresponds to a class (or, in the case of language datasets, tokens from different corpora).
 We construct $D_1$ and $D_2$ by selecting $K$ total partitions for each, with $\alpha K$ partitions shared between them and $(1 - \alpha)K$ partitions unique to each.

 Task splitting varies the training objective between datasets $D_1$ and $D_2$ by controlling the number of shared partitions ($\alpha$), unlike dataset splitting which shares data points directly.
 As $\alpha$ decreases, the models train on increasingly different subsets of the original dataset $\mathbb{D}$, potentially influencing their representation similarity.
 However, since dataset partitions contain distinct data points, increasing overlap in partitions also increases the amount of shared training data, making it hard to isolate the effect of task similarity from data overlap.
 To address this, the next section introduces a task splitting approach where partition overlap is varied but data overlap is constant.